COLOMBIA PRACTICAL INFO

 If the motorbike is yours, extra water or fuel tanks, along with all the technical accessories to protect the engine from rocks and blows, such as engine guards and carter protectors, could be really useful.
 Also a windshield becomes very useful in Colombia due to the low average temperatures encountered in the areas of the Andes.
 In case you are not followed by an organization or a local guide, always add to your equipment: a first aid kit, a tyre-repair kit, smart accessories such as sat-nav holder, wiring to recharge electronic devices.

-Personal and bike documents
+Personal and motorcycle documents

 To enter Colombia you need a valid passport.
 The passport’s expiry date must not be less than three months from the entry date.